Star Motorcycles

 Star Motorcycles was a U.S.-specific brand of Yamaha Motor Company used on Yamaha's cruiser motorcycles.

 History

 In 1994 Yamaha announced the creation of Star Motorcycles, a new standalone brand name for its cruiser series of motorcycles in the American market.
-Although a separate brand, Star motorcycles will continue to be sold at Yamaha dealerships.
-In other markets the same bikes will still be sold as Yamahas.
-In 2006 The brand was expanded to being its own company, although Yamaha still handles production and distribution.
-The brand is operated out of the Yamaha Motor Corporation, USA offices in Cypress, California.
-The motorcycles are designed in the United States.
+Although a separate brand, Star motorcycles would continue to be sold at Yamaha dealerships.
+In other markets the same bikes would still be sold as Yamahas.
+In 2006 the brand was expanded to being its own company, although Yamaha still handled production and distribution.
+The brand was operated out of the Yamaha Motor Corporation, USA offices in Cypress, California.
+The motorcycles were designed in the United States.